 2. Acknowledge Student Growth Often

-It is essential for students to know that their academic performance and growth is meaningful.
+It is essential for students to know that their academic performance and growth are meaningful.
 A study published in the Journal of Special Education found that teacher praise produced a positive impact on student academic performance and student behavior.
 Without consistent acknowledgment of student work, students may not take their academic achievements seriously, or their progress may start to falter.
 Make it a habit of celebrating academic growth in the classroom to demonstrate to your students that their hard work is not for nothing.
 Celebrate your students’ academic achievement with any of these methods:

 - Verbally praise the student in class about a specific achievement

 - Write a note to the student or his or her parent/guardian expressing your praise